The Endocannabinoid System

 In addition to the classic CB1 and CB2 cannabinoid receptors, 2-AGE also binds to the PPAR receptor, which controls how genes get expressed in brain cells.

-In 2000, NADA was discovered as an agonist of CB1 receptors and TRPV1 receptors, but not of CB2.
+In 2000, NADA was discovered as a cb1 receptor agonist and TRPV1 receptors, but not of CB2.
 It is 40 times more attracted to CB1 than CB2, and it’s the body’s primary endogenous TRPV1 agonist.

 TRPV 1 receptors are located on sensory nerves and they react to chemicals that are painful to touch.
 NADA competes with these painful chemicals for a spot at the pain receptor, but it doesn’t cause a pain response.
 NADA protects us from chemical pain by blocking the receptors where the pain would be registered.